Mollie's Nipple: Bear River Gorge

 Molly's Nipple rocky knob at Bear River Gorge is notable because an outlaw known by multiple names including "Black Jack Nelson" used to hide his stolen treasures at that place.

 Hurricane Valley

 Mollie's Nipple butte is located in Hurricane Valley Heritage Park.
 Its elevation is 1353 ft "above the fertile Hurricane Valley".
 Mollie's Nipple butte was well known to pioneers during frontier exploration of the area.
 The butte has an archeological significance because indigenous peoples of the Americas used the caves below the Nipple for cooking.
 Climbers also find some old pottery atop of the Nipple.
 It is believed that the butte was used "to send up smoke signals to hunting and seed gathering parties."

-The butte can be climbed; those who reach the top are rewarded by "a vast circle of breath-taking, colorful, geologic and historic wonders, unmatched by any view in the world!"
+The butte can be climbed with those who reach the top are rewarded by "a vast circle of breath-taking, colorful, geologic and historic wonders, unmatched by any view in the world!"